kkyerramilli08/manual-qa-testing-portfolio/User-Registration-Form/README.md

 🔗 Application Type: Demo User Registration Form (Static Testing)

-📸 Reference: See screenshots below for UI and validation behavior
+📸 Reference: See screenshots below for UI and validation behavior.

 ## 📌 Objective
 To validate registration functionality using positive, negative, and boundary test scenarios.